When you’re a child, playing is your work.

 Modeling Play Skills

 Sitting and playing with your child is one of the absolute best ways for your child to learn.
-You should continue to model the plays skill you want to develop until your child has mastered that skill.
-Additionally, include the other already developed skills as you play so they can be maintained.
+You should continue to model the functional play skills you want to develop until your child has mastered that skill.
+Additionally, include the other already developed skills as you play, so they can be maintained.